 Recommended fixed handle height is 36” to 38” – ideally needs to be suited to cart use and user population stature.

-Recommended adjustable handle height range is 36 to 46”.
+Recommended adjustable handle height range is 36” to 46”.

-Ensure cart handle placement allows for normal stride when pushing/pulling cart (not in the way of the feet) – as possible, position the handle 6 to 8” away from the body of the cart.
+Ensure cart handle placement allows for normal stride when pushing/pulling cart (not in the way of the feet) – when possible, position the handle 6 to 8” away from the body of the cart.

 Technique